krittikabiswas/Durga-Puja-2025/README.md

 ## 📜 License

 📂 Licensed under the **MIT License**.
 See LICENSE for details.
-Project made by Team Sondesh at Algorand Hackathon 2025
+Project made for Algorand 2025